maplibre/maplibre-native/design-proposals/2022-11-29-metal-port.md

 The MapLibre Native toolkit already knows what a texture is, so this is the Metal Texture variant.
 Metal textures don't deviate all that much from the OpenGL in concept, but the specifics very much do.

-Metal supports a whole host of texture formats that OpenGL doesn't (or does through extensions).
-There are is the traditional RGBA, but there are also 32 bit float, or dual 16 bit float, or.... the list goes on and on.
+Metal supports a whole host of texture formats that Maplibre Native doesn't (or does through extensions).
+There is the traditional RGBA, but there are also 32 bit float, or dual 16 bit float, or.... the list goes on and on.
 We want to allow support for these without losing our minds representing them.

 As it stands, supporting RGBA is probably sufficient, but the utility of a good single component 16 bit texture is not to be denied and neither is the flexibility of a 32 bit floating point texture.